andyborrell/pygamezero_bird/docs/source/part3.rst

 Now we'd like to stop Barry from flapping while he's a ghost.
 The code which makes him fly needs a way of knowing if he's still alive.
 We could use the :code:`barry_the_bird.image` variable, because that changes when he dies.
 But it's better to add a new variable to make our code cleaner and less likely to break if we make changes later.

-Add this line to the :code:`reset` function (Being a lazy programmer pays off again!):
+Add this line to the :code:`reset` function (Being a lazy coder pays off again!):

 .. code:: python